grosser/forking_test_runner/Readme.md

     --no-fixtures                Do not load fixtures
     --no-ar                      Disable ActiveRecord logic
-    --merge-coverage             Merge base code coverage into individual files coverage and summarize coverage report --record-runtime=MODE
+    --merge-coverage             Merge base code coverage into individual files coverage and summarize coverage report --only-merge-configured      Do not merge unconfigured coverage to avoid overhead (needs --merge-coverage) --record-runtime=MODE
       Record test runtime:
         simple = write to disk at --runtime-log)